China's yuan gains after U.S. drops China FX manipulator label

 China has also pledged to buy almost $80 billion of additional manufactured goods from the United States over the next two years as part of a trade war truce, according to a Reuters source.

-The dollar rose as much as 0.3% against the Japanese yen to 110.22 yen JPY=EBS, its highest since late May versus a currency that tends to weaken when investors are buoyant.
+The dollar rose as much as 0.3% against the Japanese yen to 110.22 yen, its highest since late May versus a currency that tends to weaken when investors are buoyant.
 It last stood at 109.97 yen.

-In onshore trade, the yuan strengthened to as high as 6.8731 per dollar CNY=CFXS, its strongest since late July.
-China's central bank set the midpoint of the yuan's daily trading band CNY=PBOC at 6.8954 per dollar on Tuesday, its strongest fixing since Aug.
+In onshore trade, the yuan strengthened to as high as 6.8731 per dollar, its strongest since late July.
+China’s central bank set the midpoint of the yuan’s daily trading band at 6.8954 per dollar on Tuesday, its strongest fixing since Aug.
 1.

-The offshore yuan also firmed to its strongest level in six months, hitting 6.8662 yuan before easing off CNH=EBS.
+The offshore yuan also firmed to its strongest level in six months, hitting 6.8662 yuan before easing off .

 Chinese forecast-beating trade data also helped to boost optimism about the economy and the yuan.